marcpouzet/zrun/README.md

 # The ZRun Interpreter

 ZRun is an interpreter for a synchronous data-flow language.
-For the moment, the input language is a first-order subset of Zelus and is only discrete-time.
-The long term goal is to treat all Zelus programs (we are far away from that!  constructs to deal with continuous-time, higher-order functions, arrays are not treated for the moment).
+The input of Zrun is a first-order subset of Zelus (with the same syntax) and is only discrete-time.
+Programs can mix data-flow equations and hierarchical automata as it exists in Scade.
+States in automata can be parameterized (this feature is not provided by Scade; it is described in the paper [EMSOFT'06] by Colaco et al.).
+The long term goal is to treat all Zelus programs (we are far away from that!).
+Constructs to deal with continuous-time (ODE and zero-crossing events), higher-order functions, arrays are not considered for the moment.

-One goal of this work is to give a reference and executable semantics for a language like Scade in order to: 1/ have a reference interpreter to test a compiler; 2/ to prove compilation steps (e.g., that a well typed/causal/initialized program does not lead to an error; or to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata); 3/ to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
+One objective is to give a reference and executable semantics for a language like Scade that can be used: to test an existing compiler; to prove compilation steps (e.g., that a well typed/causal/initialized program does not lead to an error; or to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata); to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
-Examples are cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but are rejected by Lustre, Lucid Synchrone, Scade, Zelus compilers that impose stronger causality constraints; 4/ to prototype new language constructs.
+Examples are cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but are rejected by Lustre, Lucid Synchrone, Scade, Zelus compilers that impose stronger causality constraints; to prototype new language constructs.

-A the moment, the input of Zrun is a first-order subset of Zelus with essentially the same syntax.
-Programs can mix data-flow equations and hierarchical automata.
-States in automata can be parameterized (this feature is described in the paper [EMSOFT'06] by Colaco et al.).

-Zrun gives an executable denotational semantics.
-It builds on two
-papers: 1/ "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997), using a fix-point at every instant to compute the solution of recursive equations over streams; 2/ "The semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2006.
-It also defines a fix-point semantics for a synchronous data-flow language.
+Zrun defines an executable denotational semantics.
+It builds on two papers which defines the semantics of a data-flow language through the computation of a fix-point at every reaction step: 1/ "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997); 2/ "The semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2006.

 If you find this work useful or have any comment/question/criticism, please send a mail to Marc.Pouzet@ens.fr.